TheRedP4nther/theredp4nther.github.io/_writeups/2024/HTB/Delegate.md

 <br />

-The authentication will be capture with `krbrealyx` impacket tool.
+The authentication will be captured using `krbrelayx` impacket tool.
 However, to use it, we need to obtain before the NTLM hash of the computer password:

 ```bash
 ❯ python -c "password = 'Red123,'; import hashlib; print(hashlib.new('md4', password.encode('utf-16le')).hexdigest())"